Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

         """
         Simulate user feedback based on hotel attributes.
         For simplicity, assume if the hotel is too cheap, the feedback is "bad".
-        If the hotel has quality less than 7, feedback is "bad".
+        If the hotel has a quality of less than 7, feedback is "bad".
         """
         if hotel['price'] < 100 or hotel['quality'] < 7:
             return "bad"